 Smoky, fragrant, and delicious, grilled food is the way to go for an outdoor-theme party.
 This will not only help replicate the smell of a campfire, but you will also end up with yummy food!
 Grill corn, meats, and vegetables for a variety of food for your guests.

 Finger foods such as chips and dip or vegetable plates are a great idea for your outdoor party!
 Guests will likely be mingling and walking around so having finger foods that don’t require plates or utensils is ideal.

 Make cute treats for your guests that resemble iconic things from the outdoors.
 Some ideas include acorn candy cookies and acorn chocolate-covered strawberries.
 You can also get creative and frost different animals like a fox or owl on some cupcakes.
 There is no way to go wrong with animal-shaped sugar cookies.
 Don’t go overboard on the sweets; there’s a lot of healthy alternatives for dessert out there!

-In the end, these ideas will certainly bring your outdoor party to life and excite all your guests!
-However, we do remind you of social distance and that it is extremely important that you and your guests all stay safe.
+In the end, these ideas will certainly bring your outdoor theme party to life and excite all your guests!
+However, we do remind you of social distancing guidelines and that it is extremely important that you and your guests all stay safe.
 Make sure there are sanitizing stations and the tables are properly distanced from one another to minimize contact as much as possible.

 For more party ideas like this one, check out our other blogs at easyeventplanning.com.

-Written by: Kaitlyn Malcolm, Rachel Word, Shannyn Apolaro, Samantha Shek, and Anna Wertman
+Written by: Kaitlyn Malcolm, Rachel Word, Shannyn Apolaro, Samantha Shek, Anna Wertman, and Camryn Yuen